What led you to choose to major in psychology, specifically the PhD program in IO?

 What kind of research are you currently working on?

-I work with both Drs.
-José Cortina and Eden King, so I do a mix of methodological stuff, looking at how certain statistical analyses are reported and if they’re reported correctly.
-My main project with José right now is looking at moderation in meta analyses, and the reporting of indirect conditional effects in structural equations models.
-With Eden, I study discrimination in the workplace, right now we have a grant looking at age discrimination in mentoring pairs and finished data collection for a project examining discrimination against ex convicts.
+I work with Dr. Seth Kaplan, so I do a mix of methodological stuff, looking at how certain statistical analyses are reported and if they’re reported correctly.
+My main project right now is looking at moderation in meta analyses, and the reporting of indirect conditional effects in structural equations models.
+I study discrimination in the workplace, right now we have a grant looking at age discrimination in mentoring pairs and finished data collection for a project examining discrimination against ex convicts.
 And for me, my “baby” right now is a project that is targeted at discerning the emotional roots of discrimination against mothers in the workplace.

 What extracurricular or other exciting activities are you involved in?